Sambeth/dend-capstone-project/README.md

 This dataset is a month on month dataset with the exception of the bnf_codes.csv and practice_list_size_and_gd_count.csv.
 With regards to the practice_prescribing.csv dataset which already has some 10 million rows.
-What I hope to achieve from this dataset is to put the dataset in a form that can make it easy for stakeholders to see some trends in drugs being prescribed?
-Can seasons be detected based on the type of drugs being described?
-Since these datasets have no information about the patients themselves, can it be easily determined what kind of patients are receiving certain services whether dispensing or medical services.

 ## DATA MODEL
 A snowflake schema is used here because this contains sub-dimension tables including fact and dimension tables.